catacomb-ai/catacomb/README.md

 and following the command-line prompts to configure meta-data and example test cases.

 #### External Dependencies
 Additional external dependencies can be installed by specifying a `catacomb.sh` bash file to run on the created image.
-This file is detected during the `catacomb build` process.
+This file is detected during the `catacomb upload` build process.

 ## License
 MIT